About the Journal

 Aims and Scope

-The Journal of Management, Innovation and Social Sciences (JMISS) is a peer-reviewed, interdisciplinary academic journal that seeks to advance knowledge and foster scholarly dialogue across the fields of management, innovation, and the broad spectrum of social sciences.
+The Lead Sci Journal of Management, Innovation and Social Sciences (LSJMISS) is a peer-reviewed, interdisciplinary academic journal that seeks to advance knowledge and foster scholarly dialogue across the fields of management, innovation, and the broad spectrum of social sciences.
 The journal aims to provide a platform for researchers, practitioners, policymakers, and academics to contribute original and high-quality research that addresses complex challenges in today’s dynamic socio-economic and organizational environments.

 Aims: